stfc/PSyclone/doc/user_guide/psyclone_kern.rst

 If we take the same kernel used in the stub-generation :ref:`example <stub-generation-example>` then running ::

-  > psyclone-kern -gen alg tests/test_files/dynamo0p3/testkern_simple_mod.f90
+  > psyclone-kern -api lfric -gen alg tests/test_files/dynamo0p3/testkern_simple_mod.f90

 gives the following algorithm layer code: